Disclaimer

-All dogs shed loose hair and Cairn Terriers are no exception!
-If you’re looking to find out how much this breed sheds, how to reduce and manage this, and how to look after your dog’s coat so the problem is minimized then read on…
+All dogs shed loose hair, and Cairn Terriers are no exception!
+If you want to find out how much this breed sheds, how to reduce and manage this, and how to look after your dog’s coat so the problem is minimized, read on…

 One of the most common reasons for dog shedding is the change in the season.
 Cairn Terriers shed all year round, but it does have a heavier shedding season in the spring and fall.

-They need to be brushed daily, if possible, so as to remove the dead hairs from their coat and help prevent knots from forming in their fur.
-Compared to some other dogs a quick brush is easy but longer-term grooming and maintenance of their coat require careful thought.
-They should not be clipped, for example, or shedding can increase as the clipped hairs fall out.
-Again this is mainly trial and error and you’ll soon get to know how this works for your dog.
+If possible, they need to be brushed daily to remove the dead hairs from their coat and help prevent knots from forming in their fur.
+Compared to some other dogs a quick brush is easy but longer-term grooming and coat maintenance require careful thought.
+For example, they should not be clipped; shedding can increase as the clipped hairs fall out.
+Again, this is mainly trial and error; you’ll soon know how this works for your dog.

-As CairnRescue.com claims, hair on Cairn Terriers just seems to mat while the dog does nothing!
-It constantly needs brushing out and if you know how to groom your dog and take care of its fur issues correctly, you can make your dog feel better, shed less, and look healthy.
-If you’d like to know how to groom your Cairn Terrier correctly and deal with matted hair in its coat then check this page for more.
+As CairnRescue.com claims, hair on Cairn Terriers seems to mat while the dog does nothing!
+It constantly needs brushing out and if you know how to groom your dog and take care of its fur issues correctly, you can make it feel better, shed less, and look healthy.
+If you’d like to know how to groom your Cairn Terrier correctly and deal with matted hair in its coat, then check this page for more.

 What You Need to Know Before Getting a Cairn Terrier

 In the world of dogs, Cairn Terriers have a unique look.
 They have a foxy face with bushy eyebrows and triangular ears.
 They rank as one of the smallest dogs in the Terrier group.
-Originally, they come from the Scottish Highlands so this can have an effect on their shedding, as your climate may be very different from that of Scotland, where it is cool and wet.
+Originally, they come from the Scottish Highlands, which can affect their shedding, as your climate may be very different from that of Scotland, where it is cool and wet.

 Cairn Terriers are known for being very intelligent and athletic.
 These two traits combined make them excellent hunting dogs.
 But they also have a willful streak.
 Their coats are one of their endearing features but can easily become matted, straggly, and dirty if neglected.
-Neglecting your dog’s coat may result in excess shedding of hair, so do make it a priority to spend some time each week looking after your pet.
+Neglecting your dog’s coat may result in excess hair shedding, so make it a priority to spend some time each week looking after your pet.

 Are Cairn Terriers Hypoallergenic?

-At home, though they are very energetic dogs and you need to be aware of their shedding habits, which we will now take a look at.
+At home, though, they are very energetic dogs, and you need to be aware of their shedding habits, which we will now look at.
 This is important because the hairs shed from your Cairn Terrier are considered by some as being a hypoallergenic breed, (not giving allergic reactions or creating associated problems in humans).
 However, dog hairs may cause problems for some people with allergies, but are not as bad in this regard as that of certain other breeds.

 Being aware of this before bringing a dog into a home where you have someone who is allergic to dog hair or pet dander.
 In short, if you are going to introduce a dog to someone who may have allergies to dog hair, despite the risks of this, this is one of the better dogs to choose.

-Cairn Terriers are a breed of dog which is characterized by its thick, wiry fur.
-It sheds these hairs constantly, but it does not shed as much as other breeds.
+Cairn Terriers are a dog breed characterized by its thick, wiry fur.
+It sheds these hairs constantly but does not shed as much as other breeds.
 Those with allergies will find that the Cairn Terrier is less likely to cause an allergic reaction than other breeds because it sheds less hair.
-The Cairn Terrier needs grooming on a regular basis but not as much as other breeds because they shed less hair.
+The Cairn Terrier needs grooming regularly but not as much as other breeds because they shed less hair.

 One problem that can occur with Cairn Terriers is that some grow excess hair on their undercoat, which may be a genetic thing connected to their cold Scottish ancestral climate.
-If the undercoat is too thick then they can suffer from a lot of shedding of hair over a longer period as the animal may get too hot because of its surroundings.
+If the undercoat is too thick, it can suffer from a lot of shedding of hair over a longer period as the animal may get too hot because of its surroundings.

-Cairn Terriers, like most dog breeds, shed hair in a natural process to replace old hair with new hair.
-Shedding also may increase seasonally, in this case, in Spring and Fall, to get rid of hair so that the dog will feel cooler in warmer weather.
+Like most dog breeds, Cairn Terriers shed hair in a natural process to replace old hair with new hair.
+Shedding also may increase seasonally, in this case, in Spring and Fall, to get rid of hair so the dog will feel cooler in warmer weather.

-In other words, yes your dog will shed hair and you will need to accept this as a regular part of owning a dog.
+In other words, yes, your dog will shed hair, and you must accept this as a regular part of owning a dog.
 However, as we shall see, you can reduce the amount of shedding that ends up on your furniture and carpet.
-Regular grooming will limit the inconvenience of shedding as well as keep your dog healthy and happy.
+Regular grooming will limit the inconvenience of shedding and keep your dog healthy and happy.

-It is important to know what type of dog you are looking for before buying or adopting one.
+Knowing what type of dog you are looking for is important before buying or adopting one.

-Cairn terriers are typically light shedding dogs that only require occasional brushing to keep them clean. if you do notice a sudden increase in shedding or if it becomes a problem then consult your vet and find out what the cause is and if it is natural or something else.
-For your peace of mind and for your dog’s health excess shedding can be a sign of health issues or incorrect care of its coat.
+Cairn terriers are typically light-shedding dogs that only require occasional brushing to keep them clean. if you notice a sudden increase in shedding or if it becomes a problem, then consult your vet to find out what the cause is and if it is natural or something else.
+For your peace of mind and your dog’s health, excess shedding can be a sign of health issues or incorrect care of its coat.

-If you do find hair around your home, it will most likely be found on your furniture or clothes rather than on your floors or carpets.
+If you find hair around your home, it will most likely be seen on your furniture or clothes rather than your floors or carpets.

 Tips for Easily Handling Your Dog’s Shedding Without Losing Your Sanity

 A lot of people struggle with shedding dogs.
-It can be a difficult task to manage and it can be difficult to keep the house clean.
-It is important to have a plan for how you will handle shedding so that you can avoid these problems.
+It can be a difficult task to manage, and it can be difficult to keep the house clean.
+Planning how you will handle shedding to avoid these problems is important.

 The good news is that there are many ways to handle the shedding in a way that won’t take much time and will keep your sanity intact.

-You may want to consider using doggie wipes or wet cloths in order to remove the excess hair from your dog’s paws or around its face.
+You may want to consider using doggie wipes or wet cloths to remove excess hair from your dog’s paws or around its face.
 Be thorough and be gentle!

 How do I Maintain My Cairn Terrier’s Coat with Proper Grooming?

-Cairn Terriers are a terrier that has a heck of a time trying to keep its appearance as it constantly sheds its fur.
+Cairn Terriers are terriers that have a heck of a time trying to keep their appearance as they constantly shed their fur.
 But with some careful thought, you can help your dog.

 The Cairn Terrier may shed a lot because it’s a double-coated breed.
-This means that the dog has two layers of fur: a topcoat and an undercoat.
-The topcoat is typically long, but not too thick.
-The undercoat is soft and dense, so when the dog sheds it leaves large clumps behind on your furniture or clothes.
+This means the dog has two layers of fur: a topcoat and an undercoat.
+The topcoat is typically long but not too thick.
+The undercoat is soft and dense, so when the dog sheds, it leaves large clumps behind on your furniture or clothes.

 A Cairn Terrier’s coat is a work of art, so it’s important to maintain it with proper grooming.
 Here are a few grooming tips and the tools you need to keep your dog looking cute and well-groomed.

-First of all, it is important to know the characteristics of the breed.
+First of all, it is important to know the breed’s characteristics.
 Cairn Terriers are known for their wiry coat.
 They are low-maintenance dogs and require very little grooming, but their coat still needs some TLC.
 Failing to do this can greatly increase problems of shedding in the home.

-There are many steps you can take to maintain your dog’s coat with proper grooming and there are a variety of grooming tools you might use.
+There are many steps you can take to maintain your dog’s coat with proper grooming, and you might use various grooming tools.

 Brush your pet’s hair at least once a week with a coarse bristle brush to remove dead hair and mats.